Radcliffe/WardFinder/README.md

 `python wards.py inputfile outputfile delay`

-where `inputfile` is a text file containing a list of street addresses, one address per line, `outputfile` is the output file, and `delay` is the number of milliseconds to pause between requests.
+where `inputfile` is a text file containing a list of street addresses, one address per line, and `outputfile` is the output file, which will contain the street addresses and the ward information, separated by commas.

 ##Installation and requirements##